lucacalcaterra/org.openhab.binding.melcloud/README.md

 ### N.B.: For developers who wants contribute not use this repo.
-Use Instead the openhab2-fork at https://github.com/lucacalcaterra/openhab2-addons (actually in WIP, contact me if you want to submit a PR)
+Use Instead the openhab2-fork at https://github.com/lucacalcaterra/openhab2-addons
 # MELCloud Binding

 This is an openHAB binding for Mitsubishi MELCloud (https://www.melcloud.com/).